centrumholdings/cthulhubot/doc/builddata.rst

 Data is stored as arbitrary JSON.
 This document serves as "JSON schema" documentation.

-Because buildbot-mongodb-status is meant to be standalone plugin, it uses Buildbot dictionary instead of CthulhuBot one.
+Because buildbot-mongodb-status is meant to be standalone plugin, it uses Buildbot naming conventions instead of CthulhuBot one.

+Database is optimized for speed, not size; heavy denormalization is used.
+Write size does not matter much (as it's expected to by asynchronous) and reading/reporting speed should be instant for most of the cases.

 ------------
 Collections